19hours/sg-statutes/Acts/Women’s Charter.md

 [2/2011 wef 01/06/2011]

-(4) Where a refund is not made as required under subsection (3), the maintenance defaulter may recover the amount due to him under that subsection from the person liable to make the refund as if the amount were a civil debt due to the maintenance defaulter.
+(4) Where a refund is not made as required under subsection (3), the maintenance defaulter may recover the amount due to the maintenance defaulter under that subsection from the person liable to make the refund as if the amount were a civil debt due to the maintenance defaulter.

 [2/2011 wef 01/06/2011]

+[Act 7 of 2016 wef 01/07/2016]

 ### Financial counselling